 - If you become ill, don’t prepare or handle food for other people as you can spread your illness

-- Drink carbonated water, bottled or canned beverages, as opposed to tap water
+- Drink carbonated water, bottled or canned drinks rather than tap water

-- Drink hot beverages as they are relatively safe even if full boiling is not assured
+- Drink hot drinks as they are relatively safe even if not fully boiled

-- Keep hydrated - if you are suffering from dehydration, drink fruit juice (canned or boiled) or bottled water
+- Keep hydrated - if you are suffering from dehydration, drink fruit juice or bottled water

 - Wash your hands frequently